ddprrt/ddprrt.github.io/_posts/2015-02-13-revisting-less.md

 And we where very happy with it.
 Let's say for half a year or so, when we started to switch to much more popular [Sass](http://sass-lang.org) preprocessor:

 1. We all had Macs by now and thus Ruby pre-installed.
 A short way to Sass.
-Especially when you want to run it on your Jenkins server, too.
+Especially if you want to run it on your Jenkins server, too.
 2. We had `@extend`, and I loved that.

 And stuck with it since.
 Life was good, and we're still using it up to this day.
 When I started lecturing at the University of Applied Sciences in Hagenberg, me and my colleagues decided to teach them CSS preprocessors, because they rock.
-But our choice went again back to LESS.
-Mostly because it was easy to get on the university's exercise PCs (download a JS and include it, enough for running demos!) and my colleagues was very uncomfortable with every programming language that did not had at least a little "Java" in its name.
+But our choice went  back to LESS.
+Mostly because it was easy to get on the university's PCs (download a JS and include it, enough for running demos!) and one of my colleagues was very uncomfortable with every programming language that did not had at least a little "Java" in its name.
 Brr.

 Anyhow.
 As CSS and tooling guy, it was my task to take a closer look at LESS as it was now and create a little 2 hour talk on it.
 And I found out, boy, in three years time a lot has changed: